Nicky's Law / The Abuse Registry Bill

 There is presently no system to track individuals whose act of abuse against individuals with intellectual and developmental disabilities (I/DD) has been substantiated.
 The proposed legislation Nicky's Law (H 4074/S 2367), also known as The Abuse Registry Bill, seeks to change that.

 What is the current status of Nicky's Law?
-On January 15, 2020, the House of Representatives unanimously passed Nicky's Law, 154-0.
+On February 13, 2020, Governor Charlie Baker officially signed Nicky's Law into law.

 The Disabled Persons Protection Commission (DPPC) screened 11,395 cases in the past year.
 In FY 2017, a total of 2,571 investigations were deemed necessary through DPPC screening.